Xunnamius/project-utils/docs/src/functions/generateRawAliasMap.md

 said project.
 Filesystem paths will always be generated as relative paths with respect to the project root.

-Entries will be returned in standard verse order: multiverse > rootverse > universe > testverse > typeverse.
+Entries will be returned in the order expected for the majority of configuration subsystems: multiverse \> universe \> testverse \> typeverse \> rootverse.
+An alternative order, expected for import sorting, is also available (via `outputTarget`): multiverse \> rootverse \> universe \> testverse \> typeverse.

 Entries within the same verse are sorted in "specificity" order, meaning open-suffix aliases will have a chance to match before exact-suffix aliases, and more specific open-suffix aliases will have a chance to match before less-specific or catch-all open-suffix aliases.
 Entries of the same "specificity" will then be natural sorted.

-Examples of supported aliases:
+(Unsorted) examples of supported aliases:
 - `"universe"`                           (root ./index.ts)
 - `"universe:some/path/index.ts"`        (root ./src/some/path/index.ts)
 - `"multiverse+package-id"`              (package ./src/index.js)
 - `"multiverse+package-id:some/path.js"` (package ./src/some/path.js)
 - `"testverse:some/path.ts"`             (root ./test/some/path.ts)
 - `"testverse+package-id:some/path.ts"`  (package ./test/some/path.ts)
 - `"multiverse+common:types.ts"`         (root ./types/global.ts)
 - `"rootverse:some/path.js"`             (root ./some/path.js)
 - `"rootverse+package-id:some/path.ts"`  (package ./some/path.ts)